unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

     -   Do not choose a record labeled "SKIP" in the title -- these records have known problems or special considerations

-3. In the item summary click "Review Item" or in the record, click on the thumbnail (upper-right side of the screen) to see all of the pages
+3. To see all of the pages in the patent, click "Review Item" from the summary page; if you have opened the record edit form, click on the thumbnail (upper-right side of the screen)

     -   Skim the pages of the patent to make sure that there are no problems (e.g., all of the pages are included and the